opensumi/docs/docs/integrate/universal-integrate-case/custom-command.en.md

 ### Module

-The commands in OpenSumi can be used in the module by the following example:
+OpenSumi commands can be used in the module by the following example:

 ```ts
 import { Injectable, Autowired } from '@opensumi/common-di';